 - Snail mail – when friends and family send you snail mail, be sure to tear their return address as well as your mailing address off of the envelope, these two small bits of paper are to be placed in the pile of paperwork to be shredded or burned.
 Avoid disposing of this information in general trash.

-Why unsupervised children use smartphones is baffling to me.
-I am even more perplexed as to why we often look to manufacturers to place parental controls on smartphones.
+Why unsupervised children are allowed to use smartphones (or any internet enabled device for that matter) is baffling to me.
+I am even more perplexed as to why we often look to manufacturers to place parental controls on these devices.

-Unfortunately, for the vulnerable and naive, the internet harbors a large number of suspect individuals who, for whatever reason, find great pleasure in attempting to destroy others while under the incorrect assumption of complete anonymity.
+Unfortunately, for the vulnerable and naive, the Internet harbors a large number of suspect individuals who, for whatever reason, find great pleasure in attempting to destroy others while under the incorrect assumption of complete anonymity.
+Interacting with such individuals can carry a heavy price as outlined in numerous studies regarding youth and the electronic world (here is one of many examples of such studies: http://www.latimes.com/science/sciencenow/la-sci-sn-teens-phones-happiness-20180123-story.html)

 Plenty of smart people succeeded in life well before all of our fancy devices showed up so don’t worry that your child is going to suffer intellectually by having limitations on internet usage.